greatGinta/MCC_Harmony_for_SAMD21_Using_USART_via_DMA/README.md

-# MCC Harmony for SAMD21 - Send ASCII Art via UART + DMA
+# MCC Harmony for SAMD21 - Send ASCII via UART + DMA

 Send **ASCII art** stored in flash memory to a terminal
 using **UART communication with DMA transfer** on ATSAMD21J18A, configured via MCC Harmony.